 Council approval is required for:

-- Surface or sub-surface system
+- Surface or sub-surface system.

 Care should be taken if re-using greywater because of its potential health risks to humans, and potential for environmental damage to soils, ground water, and waterways caused by increased nutrient and chemical levels.

-Information for plumbers
+Information for Plumbers